Training structure

 Faculty of Science

-- Firstly, to provide students with a solid foundation of computer knowledge and skills, enabling them to learn and use the bioinformatics tools used more specifically in evolution and ecology.
+- First, give students a foundation of computer knowledge and skills, providing them with a solid basis for learning and using bioinformatics tools used more specifically in evolution and ecology.

-- Secondly, to make them aware of the need to produce reproducible results, and to introduce them to the key concepts and tools for doing so.
+- Second, raise their awareness of the need to produce reproducible results and introduce them to the key concepts and tools for doing so.

-- Thirdly, to get students to work on concrete examples that can be used during their Master's internship and future professional life.
+- Thirdly, have students work on concrete examples that they can reuse during their master's internship and in their future professional life.

 Darwin Field School